fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Then came the time to put back the holy Black Stone (Hajar L-Aswad), here the different clans argued as to who would do that work.
 The Black Stone was put in its place by prophet Ibrahim AS when he and his son Ismail built the Kaaba.
 The Quraish argued and nearly fought a war, and remained in this situation for four days without coming to an agreement.
 One of the Quraishy elders by the name of Abu Umayyah bin L-Mughyra L-Makhzumy, the uncle of Khalid bin Waleed, said:

-“O my people!
-Do not fight; instead find a solution to your problem which would satisfy all of you.”
+"O my people!
+Do not fight; instead find a solution to your problem which would satisfy all of you."

-They said: “We shall allow the first person who walks through that door to judgment us and solve our problem.”
+They said: "We shall allow the first person who walks through that door to judgment us and solve our problem."

 As they were saying this, Muhammad ﷺ   walked in.
 Everyone rejoiced when they saw Muhammadﷺ  , because he had the highest reputation among Meccans as the most just and truthful.
-When they saw him, they said: “Here is L-Amin, we have agreed he will judge us.”
+When they saw him, they said: "Here is L-Amin, we have agreed he will judge us."

 They explained to him the problem.
-Muhammad ﷺ   took off his robe and lay it on the ground, then put the stone on it and said: “Let one person from each clan hold my robe and then lift it up, together.”
+Muhammad ﷺ   took off his robe and lay it on the ground, then put the stone on it and said: "Let one person from each clan hold my robe and then lift it up, together."

 Therefore, they lifted it all together to the position where the stone was to be laid, and Muhammad ﷺ   placed it in its place with his hands and they were all happy and satisfied.
 The argument ended in peace, by Allah’s wisdom, Abu Umayyah had the brains to think quickly and guided his people, and Muhammad (SAW) had the ability to judge and put them in the right direction that led to a peaceful solution.
 Tribes rejoiced for handling this issue without bloodshed.